dyninst/dyninst/docs/proccontrol/public/Event.h.rst

 .. cpp:class:: EventThreadDestroy : public Event

   An EventThreadDestroy triggers when a thread exits.
-Event’s getThread member function returns the thread that exited.
+Event's getThread member function returns the thread that exited.

   This event is never instantiated by ProcControlAPI and simply serves as